tuhindas56/top-rock-paper-scissors/README.md

-# top-rockpaperscissors
+# top-rock-paper-scissors

-A simple Rock Paper Scissors project for The Odin Project.
+Simple rock-paper-scissors project for The Odin Project.

 Insights gained from this project: